csbrady-warwick/EIS-2/README_PARSER.md

 The built in parser items are just added to the global lists of constants, variables and functions when the parser is initialised.
 As such they can be overriden by custom items simply by specifying items with the same name.
 If you specify an item with the same name as a global item no warning is given.

-## Parser evaluation functions
+## Parser result functions

 Sometimes a host code might want to be able to just specify a function that returns the values from a stack rather than evaluating a textual expression.
-This might be to provide higher performance for common operations.
+This might be to provide higher performance for common operations, to allow the code to override user specified expressions or to allow tying of a scripting language to a program using the EIS parser system.
 This is supported through a parser result function which must have the signature

 ```fortran
     SUBROUTINE parser_result_function(nresults, results, host_params, &